openfarmcc/OpenFarm/README.md

 We encourage everyone to contribute!
 From newbies, to pros, to people who don&#8217;t write software, to those with just a few ideas to share &mdash; we greatly appreciate everyone&#8217;s input and are happy to help you help us.
 We strive for diversity on our team and are dedicated to making a safe space and community for everyone.
 To help us ensure this, We have created and adopted a [Code of Conduct](https://openfarm.cc/pages/code_of_conduct?locale=en).

 Here are our [current contributors](https://github.com/openfarmcc/OpenFarm/graphs/contributors) here on GitHub.
+But that's just people who contribute code.
+There's a whole host of people who contributed financially, and people contribute guides on the actual website too!

 ### Software License